 Dan Jackson specializes in legal writing, analysis, and oral argument for every stage of litigation - from the initial pleadings, through summary judgment, motions in limine, post-trial briefings, and all stages of appeals.
 Mr. Jackson also has extensive experience briefing and arguing claim-construction issues in patent cases.

 Mr. Jackson received his J.D. from Yale Law School, where he was editor-in-chief of the Yale Journal on Regulation.
 Mr. Jackson received a B.A. in philosophy and an M.A. in linguistics from the University of Southern California, spending a year studying in Zimbabwe and Kenya.
 Mr. Jackson then served in the Peace Corps in Sri Lanka, returning to study cognitive science and linguistics at the University of California, San Diego, where he was a National Institutes of Health fellow.
-While in San Diego, Mr. Jackson also worked as a phonetic analyst and software engineer for Nokia Mobile Phones.

 Cases of Note